The Ski Wardrobe

 Thermals.
 I love 2XU and Skins for their thermal and compression benefits.

-A money pouch that holds notes/coins and credit cards – something which can easily be popped into a pocket of your ski jacket.
+that holds notes/coins and credit cards – something which can easily be popped into a pocket of your ski

 Good sunscreen and a chap stick